 In a SOC, the security team uses a combination of technology solutions and a strong set of processes.
-The team that works there usually consists of security analysts, engineers, and managers who oversee the security operations.
+The team there usually consists of security analysts, engineers, and managers who oversee the security operations.
 The team works closely with the incident response team, who ensure that security issues are acted upon quickly after discovery.

 Not all organisations are able to set up a Security Operations Center.
 This has several reasons but is often related to a lack of resources.
 They lack in-house expertise, time and costs to set it up, etc. That’s why outsourcing your SOC can be very valuable.

 Managed SOC explained

 Managed SOC, or SOC as a Service, offers organisations external cybersecurity experts who monitor your cloud environment, devices, logs, and network for threats.
 This is based on a subscription model, where you pay a monthly or yearly fee to ensure that threats are detected and responded to accordingly.

 With managed SOC, there is 24/7 monitoring of your IT infrastructure, without making a significant investment in security software, hardware, security experts, training, and more.
 You can have quick access to a SOC and start monitoring cyber threats, which will improve your organisation’s security.

 The service that a managed SOC team delivers is Managed Detection and Response (MDR).

 Why outsourcing your IT security is not scary